 Please note that Mallorn does not accept fiction at this time.

-All material should be sent by email to the Mallorn editor.
+All material should be submitted using the Mallorn website.

 All standard word-processing file formats are accepted (including Microsoft Office Word and OpenOffice Writer).

 Peer Review Process

 Manuscripts are submitted to the Editor-in-Chief, who screens each manuscript and can reject unsuitable or poor-quality submissions at this point.
 Any articles accepted for peer review are then sent to 2 – 3 reviewers which the Editor-in-Chief or members of the editorial board select.
 Reviewers are asked to review a submission if they are experienced researchers and have expertise in the content area of the manuscript.
 The reviewers are sent a copy of the manuscript and Mallorn‘s review guidelines, to which they are asked to adhere.
 The identity of the author(s) and any affiliation details they have are not included in order to ensure a blind review.
 We ask reviewers to complete the review within four weeks of receiving the manuscript.
 When they are finished, reviewers submit their feedback to the Editor-In-Chief, along with their recommendation on the readiness of the paper for Mallorn.
 The editor collates the review reports and makes a decision on the status of the paper accordingly.
 Please note: the Editor-in-Chief has final decision on the acceptance or rejection of all manuscripts.